Table of Contents

 On the surface, it looks like a reporting problem.
 In reality, it's a communication gap.

-Why clients don’t read reports (And why it’s not their fault)
+Why clients don't read reports (and why it's not their fault)

 Let's start with the uncomfortable truth: your clients don't always read your marketing reports.